Chevron Corporation - Key Forecast Factors For 17% Upside

 Upstream production:

 4-9% production growth double in 2017, with more to come in 2018.
 On its 1Q, CVX maintained its 4-9% production growth guidance for 2017.
 I currently estimate about 7% y/y growth, before asset sales, in 2017, or 5% after factoring in a 2% headwind from the Bangladesh divestiture.
 The majority of the volume growth is coming from Gorgon/Wheatstone, where I see production growing from 29 kboe/d in 2016 to 171 kboe/d in 2017E and eventually ramping to 390 kboe/d by 2020E.
 I also see outsized contribution from Permian assets, seeing production grow from 174kboed in 2016 to 243kboed in 2017E, eventually ramping to 358kboed in 2020E.
 Recall in 1Q that Gorgon/Wheatstone only contributed 105kboed of production (Wheatstone not yet producing).
 I see this ramping to 150 kboe/d in 2Q, 200 kboe/d in 3Q and 230 kboe/d in 4Q to get to the full year of 171 kboe/d.
-All in, I think that this longer-term production growth outlook foots with management’s “Base Plus Shale = flattish” view of the world, with other projects as the driver of any growth, which looks favorable through 2019, driven by Gorgon/Wheatstone and other smaller projects.
+All in, I think that this longer-term production growth outlook fits with management’s “Base Plus Shale = flattish” view of the world, with other projects as the driver of any growth, which looks favorable through 2019, driven by Gorgon/Wheatstone and other smaller projects.

 Upstream adjusted net income: